Choose country/ region and language

 Am I affected by the NIS2 Directive?

 The NIS2 Directive makes cybersecurity relevant for many more companies: Experts estimate that approximately 150,000 companies across the EU are affected.
 This is because NIS2 also applies to smaller companies with 50 or more employees or an annual revenue and balance sheet total of 10 million euros.
 In addition, the number of sectors affected has been increased from eleven to 18.
 Eleven sectors are considered highly critical (essential entities) and seven more are otherwise critical (important entities).
+To determine the extent of the impact (relevance analysis), all business units and associated companies must be considered and evaluated on the basis of the Group's allocation rules and statutes.

 What is the difference between essential and important entities?